thenumbernine/Tensor/README.md

-	so once C++23 comes around, I'm getting rid of all Accessors and only allowing exact references into tensors using [] or (). in fact, why don't I just do that now? that would spare me the need for `_sym`'s operator[int] but dno't forget `_asym` still needs to return an AntiSymRef , whether we allow off-storage indexing or not. so meh i might as well keep it around?
+	so once C++23 comes around, I'm getting rid of all Accessors and only allowing exact references into tensors using [] or (). in fact, why don't I just do that now? that would spare me the need for `_sym`'s operator[int] but don't forget `_asym` still needs to return an AntiSymRef , whether we allow off-storage indexing or not. so meh i might as well keep it around?

 - somehow for differing-typed tensors get operator== constexpr